ws15mt/cnn/README.md

 	cd msbuildcuda

+Then download cuDNN (v.4) or later version from NVDIA webpage.
+Copy cudnn.h to <your cuda dir>/include and cudnn.lib to <your CUDA dir>/lib/x64.

-When building, make sure that CMakeLists.txt have the right cuda directories -DCUDA_ROOT=/path/to/cuda, and in this case is d:\tools\cuda
+When building, make sure that CMakeLists.txt have the right cuda directories -DCUDA_ROOT=/path/to/cuda, and in this case is d:/tools/cuda

 Build using

-    cmake .. -G "Visual Studio 12 Win64" -DBACKEND=cuda -DEIGEN3_INCLUDE_DIR=/path/to/eigen -DCUDA_ROOT=/path/to/cuda
+    cmake .. -G "Visual Studio 12 Win64" -DBACKEND=cuda -DEIGEN3_INCLUDE_DIR=/path/to/eigen -DCUDA_ROOT=/path/to/cuda -DCUDNN_ROOT=/path/to/cudnn

 e.g.,

-    cmake .. -G "Visual Studio 12 Win64" -DCUDA_ROOT=d:/tools/cuda -DEIGEN3_INCLUDE_DIR=d:\tools\eigen\eigen-eigen-a64c945a8fb7 -DBACKEND=cuda
+    cmake .. -G "Visual Studio 12 Win64" -DCUDA_ROOT=d:/tools/cuda -DEIGEN3_INCLUDE_DIR=d:\tools\eigen\eigen-eigen-a64c945a8fb7 -DBACKEND=cuda -DCUDNN_ROOT=d:/tools/cuda

 Notice that the path to cuda needs to use '/' instead of '\'.

 Only release mode is supported for CUDA.
-Other modes such as Debug and RelWithDebug have compilation errors.
+Other modes such as Debug and RelWithDebug have compilation errors, because nvcc doesn't support some c++11 features which are in Eigen3 library.

 #### What to do after cmake